 Program topics build on the foundation established at Level II.
 Topics examine learning experiences for children as well as, methods and materials.
 Included is a review of guidance and discipline.
-Students attend a workshop and earn PDP's on the Whole Book Approach of reading to children.
 Students continue to work in the Monty Tech Child Care Center, as well as plan and develop curriculum.
 In the second semester, students participate in an intensive practicum experience via affiliation at area childcare centers.
 Weekly journaling allows students to reflect on various topics and issues that involve children, the implementation of lessons, and observations from the practicum experience.
 Finally, students will embark on a comprehensive unit on the child with Special Needs.